Bermuda joins UN teams in equitable finance programme

 In Bermuda, the programme will directly benefit 20 businesses through capacity building, mentorship and access to international investment networks.

-The five-week intensive will be hosted virtually from Silicon Valley and culminate with a live pitch forum hosted in Hamilton that will be streamed globally on October 17.
+The five-week intensive will be hosted virtually from Silicon Valley and culminate in a live pitch forum hosted in Hamilton that will be streamed globally on October 17.

 Participants will have a platform to showcase their business to international investors from angels to venture capitalists from across the Founder Institute global investor network.